aandaleon/Ad_PX_pipe/README.md

 # Ad_PX_pipe
 This repository reorganizes and restructures scripts from ["Analysis of the genetic architecture and predicted gene expression of lipid traits in Hispanic cohorts"](https://github.com/WheelerLab/px_his_chol) to be more user-friendly.
-We will be using genotypes from 1000 Genomes American superpopulation and simulating phenotypes and covariances in R. For exact details on the inner workings of each script, use the `<--help>` flag.
-All paths to softwares are defaulted to those on wheelerlab3, with genotypes available at `</home/angela/Ad_PX_pipe/>`.
+We will be using genotypes from 1000 Genomes American superpopulation and simulating phenotypes and covariances in R. For exact details on the inner workings of each script, use the `--help` flag.
+All paths to softwares are defaulted to those on wheelerlab3, with genotypes available at `/home/angela/Ad_PX_pipe/AMR`.

 01. Perform quality control in [PLINK](https://www.cog-genomics.org/plink/1.9/filter) using [gwasqc_pipeline](https://github.com/WheelerLab/gwasqc_pipeline)

 02. Calculate principal components and a relationship matrix in [KING](http://people.virginia.edu/~wc9c/KING/manual.html)

-    * `<Rscript 02_relate_matrix_PCs.R --bfile AMR_chr22>`
+    * `Rscript 02_relate_matrix_PCs.R --bfile AMR_chr22`

 03. Produce phenotypes and covariates (ex. medicines) in R